sayonaramemori/Manuscript/wsl.md

 # Insert the three lines into config.yaml
 # Access via http://{{external-controller}}/ui in browser
 # The IP of your host is needed for accessment.
+# Add port 9097 to your security-group if you are using cloud-server and check your fire-wall
 # Do remember set secret for security.

 sudo cat << 'EOF' > /etc/mihomo/temp.yaml